My Favorite Class Discussion Strategy: The Samoan Circle2 min read

 Next time you have a class discussion, put some chairs in the middle of the room and try a Samoan Circle.

-My new book, The Collaborative Classroom, has a whole chapter on class discussion and strategies to make them come alive in your classroom.
-Be the first to know when it comes out this fall!
+My new book, The Collaborative Classroom, has a whole chapter on class discussion and strategies to make them come alive in your classroom. !